 We represent clients before state and federal trial and appellate courts in lawsuits pertaining to various employment matters, including:

 Regardless of the size of your business, having an employee handbook that addresses the company’s policies and procedures can be one of the most valuable business documents you will create and use.
 An employee handbook is the foundation of your relationship with your employees, but it is also the foundation of a risk reduction strategy for employers who want to avoid employment-related litigation.

-At The Law Offices of Kameli & Associates, we help businesses of all kinds and sizes draft and adopt employee handbooks and other policies that reflect the true intentions of the employer and reduce legal liability.
+At Kameli Law, we help businesses of all kinds and sizes draft and adopt employee handbooks and other policies that reflect the true intentions of the employer and reduce legal liability.
 There are a variety of legal considerations a business should take into account when adopting its employee handbooks and policies.
 We assist businesses in addressing the implications of federal and state employment laws with regard to policies, including the following:

 Part of running a serious business is giving serious thought to employment policies with the help of an experienced lawyer and putting those policies in writing in the form of an employee handbook.
 Most critically, a comprehensive employment handbook protects the company from litigation and administrative hearings by clarifying employment policies for workers and managers.
 Medical and Dental Professionals Kameli Law Group is an all-encompassing solution for physicians and other medical professionals.
 We assist physicians and dentists in almost all aspects of their professional and personal life.
 Our lawyers understand the unique personal and professional needs of those in the health care industry.
 We are capable of helping you with all of the legal matters you or your practice may encounter, including business law matters, such as:

 Our team represents dentists, doctors, and other medical providers in all professional licensing and disciplinary hearing matters, including: